Alice Eastwood

 Alice Eastwood (January 19, 1859 - October 30, 1953) was a Canadian American botanist.
 She is credited with building the botanical collection at the California Academy of Sciences in San Francisco.
 She published over 310 scientific articles and authored 395 land plant species names, the fourth-highest number of such names authored by any female scientist.
-There are seventeen currently recognized species named for her, as well as the genera Eastwoodia and Aliciella.
+There are seventeen recognized species named for her, as well as the genera Eastwoodia and Aliciella.

-Biography
+Born in Canada West, Eastwood spent some of her childhood in Canada before moving to Denver, Colorado as a teenager.
+Here she graduated high school and worked as a school teacher to make a living.
+She taught herself botanical skills and spent her summers collecting specimens in the mountains of Colorado.

+After time spent traveling in California, Eastwood got a job working at the California Academy of Science's herbarium.
+She eventually took over as Curator of the Botany Department there, a position she would hold until her retirement at age 90.
+When a destructive earthquake shook San Francisco, Eastwood saved the type plant collection of the academy from the fires that followed.
+After the reconstruction of the academy, she worked to replace the specimens that had been lost, making collecting expeditions across the Western United States.

+Eastwood received widespread recognition for her contributions to science, and a year after her retirement at age 91 she served as the Honorary President of the VII International Botanical Congress.

+Early life

 Alice Eastwood was born on January 19, 1859, in Toronto, Canada West, to Colin Skinner Eastwood and Eliza Jane Gowdey Eastwood.
 Her father worked at the Toronto Asylum for the Insane.
 When she was six her mother died; Eastwood and her siblings were cared for by various relatives, and for a time, Alice and her sister were placed at the Oshawa Convent in Toronto.
 In 1873, Eastwood and her siblings were reunited with their father and moved to Denver, Colorado.
 In 1879, she graduated as valedictorian from East High School, where she then taught for ten years.

 Eastwood was a self-taught botanist and learned from published botany manuals including Gray's Manual and the Flora of Colorado.
+She used her limited teacher's salary to fund summer trips into the Colorado mountains, bringing back botanical specimens which would form the basis of the University of Colorado's herbarium.
 Her botanical knowledge led her to being asked to guide Alfred Russel Wallace up the summit of Grays Peak in Denver.
 Eastwood was also a member of Theodore Dru Alison Cockerell's Colorado Biological Association.